-To enter details of the media IP and RTP port range for the internal interface to be used in the server flow:
+To enter details of the media IP and RTP port range on the internal interface to be used in the server flow for DIDWW Outbound SIP trunk:

-- Select Add Media Interface and enter details in the pop-up menu. - In the Name field enter a descriptive name for the internal media interface. - For IP Address, select the A1\Internal media interface IP address defined in Section 7.2. - For Port Range, enter 35000-40000. - Click Finish.
+- Select Add and enter details in the pop-up menu. - In the Name field enter a descriptive name for the internal media interface. - For Media IP, select the A1_Internal media interface IP address for DIDWW Outbound SIP trunk defined in Section 7.2.
+IP address 10.10.3.35 was used in the test configuration. - Select Port Range, enter 35000-40000. - Click Finish.